Effective 9 April 2020

 4. if the Applicable Jurisdiction is England and Wales: through the CEDR in accordance with the CEDR Model Mediation Procedure.
 Unless otherwise agreed between the parties within 14 days the mediator shall be nominated by CEDR.

 5. if the Applicable Jurisdiction is the State of Delaware in the United States of America: through the American Arbitration Association.

 6. if the Applicable Jurisdiction is Queensland, Australia: through the Australian Centre for International Commercial Arbitration (“ACICA”) in accordance with its rules for mediation.

 Partner Agreement means the terms and conditions, as between GO1 and providers of distribution and referral services to GO1 (Partners), governing the provision of such services by Partners to GO1, which are available at https://www.go1.com/partner-agreement.

 Renewal Term means the term(s), following the Initial Service Term, for the continuing provision of the Services, as defined in clause 7.1.

 Service Capacity means the limit of the Services available to the Customer, including the number of paid User licenses that will form part of your organisation.

-Services means all services supplied by GO1 to the Customer and/or the User via the Website or other means, including marketing, promoting, facilitating, offering, hosting and providing Courses, providing access to Software and access to or licensing of specific Courses and includes the Implementation Services, as may be detailed more specifically at the discretion of GO1 in a Subscription Agreement or Order Form or service and/or support level agreement.
+Services means all services supplied by GO1 to the Customer and/or the User via the Website, the App or other means, including marketing, promoting, facilitating, offering, hosting and providing Courses, providing access to Software and access to or licensing of specific Courses and includes the Implementation Services, as may be detailed more specifically at the discretion of GO1 in a Subscription Agreement or Order Form or service and/or support level agreement.

 Software means the source code, object code or underlying structure, ideas, know-how or algorithms relevant to the Services or any software, documentation or data related to the Services.